ThomasMJosline/vsd_risc_v_prog/Task1/README.md

 ### Virtual Machine

-As I am using a system with Windows OS, a virtual machine is with Ubuntu OS is made using Oracle VirtualBox.
+As I am using a system with Windows OS, a virtual machine which have Ubuntu OS is made using Oracle VirtualBox.

 ### **Virtual Machine Configuration**
 - 6 GB RAM